Table of contents

-Each year, poll your current donors and most loyal volunteers, asking for donor referrals.
+Each year, poll your current donors and most loyal volunteers to ask for donor referrals.
 Do they know people in their network who might connect with your cause?

 Your current supporter base and volunteer group share a passion for your organization.
-In all likelihood, they know people who share your same core values and mission, and would be happy to donate.
+They likely know people who share your core values and would be happy to donate.

 5. Track your progress 📌